-The Warlords (投名狀; Exactly What It Says on the Tin) is a Hong Kong Epic Movie directed by Peter Chan and starring Jet Li, Andy Lau, Takeshi Kaneshiro and Xu Jinglei.
-Released on December 13, 2007, The Warlords is set during the 1860s when the Taiping Rebellion was underway in the late Qing Dynasty of China.
-The story is based loosely on the Real Life assassination of a Qing general named Ma Xinyi.
+The Warlords (投名狀) is a Hong Kong Epic Movie directed by Peter Chan and starring Jet Li, Andy Lau, Takeshi Kaneshiro and Xu Jinglei.
+Released on December 13, 2007, The Warlords is set during the 1860s when the Taiping Rebellion was underway in the late Qing Dynasty of Imperial China.
+The story is based loosely on the Real Life assassination of Qing general Ma Xinyi.

 - Ambition Is Evil: Played with - sure, Qingyun is rapidly gaining prestige and notoriety for quickly recapturing Taiping-occupied territory, but that begins to be taken as a sign he wants to overthrow the Qing lords.
 The fact the Empress Dowager orders Qingyun's assassination, on the case that an "outsider" shouldn't be holding a powerful position when she appoints him as Governor of Nanjing, says it all.

-- Barehanded Blade Block: Qingyun during the bandit raid against a Taiping convoy, saving Wuyang before a Mook has the chance to kill him
+- Barehanded Blade Block: During the bandit raid against a Taiping convoy, Qingyun saves Wuyang before a Mook has the chance to kill him by doing this.

-- Bear Trap: The first battle that Qingyun's army fights is an ambushing a Taiping convoy marching through a deep valley.
-As part of the ambush, they set a number of hidden bear traps in the ground that snare a few of the horses and soldiers at the front of the convoy.
+- Bear Trap: Erhu, Wuyang and their villagers fight and ambush a Taiping convoy marching through a deep valley by setting up a number of these hidden in the ground, ensnaring a few of the horses and soldiers at the front of the convoy.

-- Blood Oath: Sworn between the Power Trio.
+- Blood Oath: Sworn between the three brothers.

-- Cavalry Betrayal: General He Kui towards Qingyun at the beginning of the film
+- Cavalry Betrayal: General He Kui towards Qingyun at the beginning of the film, hence Qingyun's disgust for the former throughout the film.

 - Cacophony Cover Up: Qingyun's assassin uses cannon fire during his inauguration as Governor of Nanjing to drown out the sound of rifle shots.

-- Corrupt Bureaucrat/ Corrupt Politician: The Qing lords and He Kui
+- Corrupt Bureaucrat: Mixed with Corrupt Politician, The Qing lords and He Kui

 - Determinator: Even though Wuyang is getting a No-Holds-Barred Beatdown by Qingyun when he goes to kill him, the former still staggers towards the latter.

-- Downer Ending/ Kill 'em All: Erhu is assassinated on orders from Qingyun, Wuyang kills Liansheng because he believes Qingyun's affair with Liansheng motivated the former, and he fulfills the Blood Oath by ending Qingyun's life.
-Wuyang becomes a convenient scapegoat in Qingyun's death, since the Qing lords and the Empress Dowager were plotting to have Qingyun assassinated from the start.
+- Downer Ending: Erhu is assassinated on the Qing lords' orders to Qingyun, Wuyang kills Liansheng because he wrongly believes Qingyun's affair with Liansheng motivated the former, and he fulfills the Blood Oath by ending Qingyun's life.
+Wuyang becomes The Scapegoat in Qingyun's death - a convenience since the Qing lords and the Empress Dowager were already plotting to assassinate Qingyun from the start.
 Wuyang is executed two months later, and the conspiracy is covered up.
+All major characters do not survive.

 - Epic Movie: According to the director, The Warlords isn't meant to be a martial arts film; instead, the movie plays on an individual's affections and camaraderie with their fellow man, citing A Better Tomorrow being a large influence here.

-- A Father to His Men: Erhu deeply cared for his subordinate compared to the other two of The Trio.
-Unfortunately, this trait and using royal treasury to pay the soldiers provided an excuse for the Qing Lords to manipulate Qingyun to assassinate him.
+- A Father to His Men: Erhu deeply cares for his subordinates compared to the other two of the Freudian Trio.
+Deconstructed as this trait and using the royal treasury to pay his soldiers provides an excuse for the Qing lords to manipulate Qingyun to assassinate Erhu.

 - Face Death with Dignity: The Number Two to the dead Suzhou Taiping general quiets his troops just before Wuyang orders the Qing army to execute them.